xbeat/Machine-Learning/README.md

 The Rectified Linear Unit (ReLU) function is a crucial activation function in neural networks.
 It's defined as f(x) = max(0, x), which means it outputs x if x is positive, and 0 otherwise.
 Let's visualize this function:

+## Detecting Outliers in Data Using Python

+Understanding Outliers in Data

+Outliers are data points that significantly differ from other observations in a dataset.
+They can arise from various sources, including measurement errors, data entry mistakes, or genuine extreme values.
+Understanding and handling outliers is crucial for accurate data analysis and model performance.

 ## Visualizing CNN Decision-Making with Grad-CAM

 Introduction to Grad-CAM